Matt Beaty Player Props: Royals vs. Mariners

-On Monday, Matt Beaty (on the back of going 0-for-4) and the Kansas City Royals play the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
+On Tuesday, Matt Beaty (.200 batting average in his past 10 games, with three doubles, three walks and three RBI) and the Kansas City Royals play the Seattle Mariners, whose starting pitcher will be Emerson Hancock.
 First pitch is at 8:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Cardinals.
+He had a hitless showing in his last game (0-for-1) against the Mariners.

 Matt Beaty Game Info & Props vs. the Mariners